guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 Publish button --> connect to GitHub --> Publish module

 the terraform private modules follow a naming convention: `terraform-<PROVIDER>-name`

+Sentinel Policy

+Sentinel policy --> policy-as-code product from HashiCorp that automatically enforces logic based policy decisions across the entire HashiCorp Enterprise products. it stays between the plan and apply stages --> it allows to enforces policies before the infra gets provisioned.

+Terraform Cloud --> plan --> Sentinel Policies --> apply

+individual Sentinel policies can be grouped together and their enforcement level can be specified using a Sentinel policy set, which is a collection of sentinel policies defined within the `sentinel.hcl` file.
+Policy enforcement level are also defined inside the policy set.

+organization settings --> policy sets --> connect a new policy set

+A sentinel policy can be enforced on specifics workspaces.
+Multiple policies can be grouped within a single file and terraform cloud will apply them in the order that they appear in the file.

+>[!example] Example - Sentinel policy
+>```hcl
+>module "" {
+>
+>}
+>
+>module "" {
+>
+>}
+>
+>policy "enforce-mandatory-tags" {
+>  enforcement_level = "advisory"
+>}
+>
+>policy "restrict-ec2-instance-type" {
+>  enforcement_level = "hard-mandatory"
+>}
+>```
+>Sentinel modules were imported to make use of repeatable function within the policy.

 ###### Terraform concepts

 Another common practice is to have one single configuration file that contains all the resource blocks required to provision the infrastructure.
 A single configuration file can have as many number of configuration blocks that you need.
 A common naming convention used for such a configuration file is to call it the main.tf.